 - The chance to learn at some of the best universities in the world.

 Students from the UK can study anywhere in the EU and pay the same tuition fee as a student national of that country.
 This may mean paying much lower fees (e.g. in The Netherlands) or no fee at all (e.g. in Denmark).
-However you would not normally be entitled to a student loan and the cost of living in that country may be higher.
+However you'd be unlikely to get a Student Loan and the cost of living in that country may be higher than in the UK.

 If you don't want to be based overseas, some courses at UK universities include time abroad.
 There are also schemes such as the Socrates-Erasmus programme.